Introducing 3DCNN ResNets for ASD full-body kinematic assessment: a comparison with hand-crafted features: Related Work

 \section{Related Work}

-In the realm of ASD assessment through motion analysis, various research endeavors have enriched our understanding of the field.
-This section provides an overview of previous studies with a particular focus on hand-crafted features, robust validation methods, the utilization of multiple tasks for classification, and the application of deep learning models.
+In this section, we provide an overview of previous studies specifically focusing on motor-based ASD classification with a particular focus on hand-crafted features, robust validation methods, the utilization of multiple tasks for classification, and the application of deep learning models.

 Several studies have employed hand-crafted features to characterize motion patterns associated with ASD.
-For example, Crippa \textit{et al.} \citep{autism-crippa} employed metrics such as total movement, peak velocity, acceleration, and deceleration in their analysis.
-Simeo \textit{et al.} \citep{autism-simeo} used features such as average speed, average maximum and minimum speed, and acceleration , while Zhao \textit{et al.} \citep{autism-zhao} incorporated parameters like amplitude, entropy, mean, and maximum values of velocity and acceleration.
-It is crucial to note that these studies often grapple with limitations in their validation procedures.
-For instance, Crippa \textit{et al.} \citep{autism-crippa} selected the feature set with the best testing performance, potentially introducing bias into their results.
-Simeo \textit{et al.}' \citep{autism-simeo} cross-validation method may not be subject-dependent, which could affect the model's generalizability.
-Similarly, Zhao \textit{et al.} \citep{autism-zhao} explored every feature combination and reported the one with the best results, raising concerns about overfitting.
-These studies underscore the challenges in achieving unbiased validation in ASD assessment models.
+For example, Crippa \textit{et al.} \cite{autism-crippa} employed metrics such as total movement, peak velocity, acceleration, and deceleration in their analysis.
+Simeo \textit{et al.} \cite{autism-simeo} used features such as average speed, average maximum and minimum speed, and acceleration, while Zhao \textit{et al.} \cite{autask-zhao} incorporated parameters like amplitude, entropy, mean, and maximum values of velocity and acceleration.
+However, that these studies often grapple with limitations in their validation procedures.
+For instance, Crippa \textit{et al.} \cite{autism-crippa} selected the feature set with the best testing performance, potentially introducing bias into their results.
+Simeo \textit{et al.}'s \cite{autism-simeo} cross-validation method may not be subject-dependent, which could affect the model's generalizability.
+Similarly, Zhao \textit{et al.} \cite{autask-zhao} explored every feature combination and reported the one with the best results, raising concerns about overfitting.
+These studies underscore the challenges in achieving unbiased validation in ASD classification models based on hand-crafted features.

-In contrast, Vabalas \textit{et al.} \citep{autism-vabalas} prioritized robust validation processes to enhance result reliability.
-Their approach involved nested cross-validation along with a validation group, ensuring a more rigorous assessment of model performance.
+In contrast, Vabalas \textit{et al.} \cite{autism-vabalas} prioritized robust validation processes to enhance result reliability.
+Their approach involved nested cross-validation along with an additional validation group, ensuring a more rigorous assessment of model performance.
 By testing the model on unseen data, they mitigated concerns of overfitting.
-Their model, utilizing support vector machines (SVMs) and feature selection, achieved a 73\% accuracy.
-Vabalas \textit{et al.}' study exemplifies a commitment to dependable validation in the realm of ASD classification.
+Their model, utilizing support vector machines (SVMs) and feature selection, achieved a 73\% accuracy on ASD classification based on motor movement.
+Vabalas \textit{et al.}'s study exemplifies a commitment to dependable validation in the realm of ASD classification.